gordonthree/ASL3-node-connector/README.md

  * And read permissions ```chmod -R 644 /var/lib/asterisk/sounds/custom/```
  ## Dry Run
  You can test that everything is working by running ```ASL3-node-connector.sh --dry-run``` then checking the log after in ```/var/log/ASL3-node-connector.log```

+ It's recommended you adjust the times down for dry runs, unless you want it to take 10-12 minutes for it to complete.